 “We had a lot of nominations this year, and because of the strong impact these women have had on the community, they were chosen as awardees,” Steve Ozinga, Chair of the National Philanthropy Day 2018 Committee, stated.
 “They were strong nominations who were very supported by their staff.
 When you meet these women, it is an amazing experience.”

 The honorees reflect an increasing trend in giving, says Catherine Rogg, President of the Association of Fundraising Professionals and Development Director for Paws with a Cause.
-Seventy-five percent of professional fundraisers are women, and according to Do Women Give More?, a report conducted by the Lilly Family School of Philanthropy, women are responsible for 86 percent of household’s consumer purchasing decisions, and are more likely to give higher dollar amounts than their
+Seventy-five percent of professional fundraisers are women, and according to Do Women Give More?, a report conducted by the Lilly Family School of Philanthropy, women are responsible for 86 percent of household’s consumer purchasing decisions, and are more likely to give higher dollar amounts than their male counterparts.